super-nimbus/Text4Wx/README.md

 ## Receive METARs & TAFs by text
 Need to find the latest METAR/TAF forecasts in a flash?
 Spotty Internet Connection?

-Make use of SMS speed and reliability to quickly and reliably receive any aviation forecast you need with Text4Wx!
+Make use of SMS speed and dependability to quickly and reliably receive any aviation forecast you need with Text4Wx!

 ## How to use